AbdullahAljaberi/music/README.md

 # 🎧 Clown Music Visualizer

 ## Description
-This project is a real-time 3D music visualizer built with **Three.js**, **Web Audio API**, and **JavaScript**.
-It features a reactive clown face that changes expression and behavior based on the intensity of the audio.
+Three.js, Web Audio API and JavaScript were used to create this live 3D visualizer in my project.
+The face of the clown moves according to the noise produced and keeps changing expressions.

-The project integrates **Jamendo’s API** to allow music search and streaming, as well as local audio upload support.
-Visuals include animated face parts and a fire particle system triggered by audio frequencies.
+The project uses Jamendo’s API to enable users to search, play and upload music they recorded locally.
+This work includes animated facial movements and a set of fire particles responding to sound emitted by the audio tracks.

 ## Live Demo
 🔗 [Click to View](https://abdullahaljaberi.github.io/music-visualizer/)

 ## Features
-- 3D clown face built using Three.js
+- I built this 3D clown face using the Three.js library.
-- Reacts to music volume and frequency
+- Adjusts itself to different music volume and frequency.
-- Fire particle effect changes with intensity
+- Particles in the fire change depending on how much movement there is.
-- Upload your own audio or stream from Jamendo
+- You can upload your own works to Jamendo or choose to stream them.
-- Toggle volume and fire level using keyboard arrows
+- Raise or lower the volume buttons + and - (top keys next to number 0) and the fire level with the button up and button down arrows on your keyboard.

 ## Technologies Used
 - Three.js (WebGL)